 Through the work of WOROFILA, architect Nzinga Mboup has been defining a language of bioclimatic architecture, using raw earth and typha to reduce the greenhouse-gas emissions of construction.
 As director of the CCA’s c/o Dakar programme, she talks with the award-winning and veteran Senegalese architect Birahim Niang, recognised for his research on bioclimatic materials.

-Architectural historian and theorist Beatriz Colomina, architect Uriel Fogué and artist, designer, and researcher Orkan Telhan reflect on ecological contracts, digestion, bacteria, and sewage infrastructures.
-Through a transscalar approach to natural and artificial systems and processes, their conversation engages with the human body and the planet.
+Architectural historians and theorists Beatriz Colomina and Mark Wigley, architect Uriel Fogué (elii - oficina de arquitectura), and artist, designer, and researcher Orkan Telhan reflect on ecological contracts, digestion, bacteria, and sewage infrastructures, tackling our biological and political relationship with microorganisms, architecture and tectonics.
+Through a transscalar approach to natural and artificial systems and processes, the conversation engages with the human body and the planet.

 The film-making practice of artist and researcher Marwa Arsanios focusses on gender relations, spatial practices, and land struggles; recent works include seeking communal solutions for bettering soil quality in northern Lebanon.
 Arsanios is in conversation with architect and educator Shehrazade Mahassini, whose research questions the historicity of spatial production in former colonies.